Residential & Commercial Pools

 The Typical Process for Disinfecting a Pool, Spa or Aquatics Facility

 The most common chemicals used in swimming pool disinfection are bromine and chlorine.
 These chemicals react with and kill inactive microorganisms and oxidize other contaminants in the water.
 Oxidation is essential to maintaining a sanitary swimming environment to help reduce the number of pathogens brought into the water by bathers and the environment.
-UV technology can be used to complement the use of chlorine for disinfection in two ways:- Inactivate chlorine tolerant pathogens like cryptosporidium and reduce the risk of infection to bathers.
+UV technology can be used to complement the use of chlorine for disinfection in two ways:

-- Destroy chlorine disinfection byproducts (chloramines) which are harmful to bathers.
+2. Destroy chlorine disinfection byproducts (chloramines) which are harmful to bathers.
 Chloramines are the compounds responsible for the unpleasant smell in pool environments.

 Hotels, Resorts, Gymkhanas, Clubs